Kingston Avenue Hospital

 Kingston Avenue Hospital for Contagious Diseases opened in 1891 as f; patients were transferred to Kings County Hospital Center in 1955.

 History

-A 'special pavilion' was established at the hospital during a period of cases of infantile paralysis that included eleven deaths in Brooklyn.
+During a time of polio cases, which included eleven deaths in Brooklyn, a "special pavilion" was built at the hospital.
 It was used to take in cases where infected children were identified by the health commissioner.

 Controversies

 A mother claimed that it took going to court to "free" her child from the hospital after "alleging neglect."
 Twenty-two years later the removal of Kingston's Medical Superintendent became a public matter.